 The “RTW” project has been a hallmark of the Class VI experience for over a decade.
 This project provides middle schoolers the chance to plan a comprehensive trip around the world, is an interdisciplinary effort between math, English, science and geography classes.

 Students must adhere to a strict time line and budget while they explore the cultures and traditions of far-flung worlds.
 They research and implement a service project in at least one of the developing nations that they visit.

-The project culminates with a community celebration where each student presents their work to their families and the full faculty of the Middle School.
+The project culminates in a community celebration where each student presents their work to families and the full faculty of the middle school.

 Students begin by researching each case, using print and electronic sources, to find the basic facts of the cases, how each reached the Supreme Court, the arguments made in front of the high court, and the Supreme Court's decision.
 They fully explore the majority, concurring, and dissenting opinions written by the justices.